Kristina Karjalainen: Early life

-Karjalainen is a freelance-translator and model.
-She moved from Estonia to Finland with her parents at the age of 3 and currently resides in Helsinki.
+Karjalainen is a freelance-translator, investment advisor and model.
+She moved from Estonia to Finland with her parents at the age of 3 and currently resides in Tampere.
 Her mother, also born in Estonia, is Lithuanian and her father, born in Russia, is Finnish.
-Kristina speaks 5 languages and has mentioned that learning new languages is one of her hobbies.
-Karjalainen's other hobbies include playing basketball, dancing and swimming.
+Kristina speaks 6 languages and has mentioned that learning new languages is one of her hobbies.
+Karjalainen's other hobbies include singing and swimming.
+She has been married to the finnish DJ and producer Joonas Hahmo since June 2025.

 Miss Globe International 2012

 Karjalainen competed at the Miss Globe International 2012 pageant as Miss Globe Finland.
 She placed in the Top 5 as the 4th runner-up and won the "Miss Golden Girl" award.

 Eesti Miss Estonia 2013

 Kristina Karjalainen was crowned Eesti Miss Estonia 2013 at the Toompea Castle in Tallinn, on June 12.
 She represented Estonia in Miss Universe 2013.
 Kristina was crowned by Eesti Miss Estonia 2011 (Miss Universe Estonia 2011), Madli Vilsar.

 Other

-Kristina Karjalainen is single.
-In 2013 Karjalainen was invited to participate in the Finnish version of the Eyeworks format Reality Queens of the Jungle (Viidakon tähtöset in Finnish), but she had to decline due to medical reasons.
+In 2013 Karjalainen was invited to participate in the Finnish version of the Eyeworks format Reality Queens of the Jungle (Viidakon tähtöset in Finnish), but she had to decline for medical reasons.
 In 2015, she competes in a lifeguard themed reality TV show led by Martina Aitolehti.